Staraya Ladoga: Early history

-In the 12th and 13th centuries, Ladoga functioned as a trade outpost of the powerful Novgorod Republic.
-Later its trade significance declined and most of the population engaged in fishing in the 15th century.
-After new fortresses such as Oreshek and Korela were constructed in the 14th century further to the west of Ladoga, the town's military significance also decreased.
-Ladoga belonged to Vodskaya Pyatina of the Republic and contained eighty-four homesteads in the 15th century; most of the land belonged to the church.
+From 1136, Ladoga functioned as a trade outpost of the powerful Novgorod Republic.
+It was the most important prigorod (suburb) of Novgorod from the 13th century.
+As the oldest town in the region, it was viewed as a defender of Russian lands against the Swedes.
+However, its trade significance declined and most of the population engaged in fishing in the 15th century.
+Ladoga was repeatedly targeted by Swedish forces, who captured and burned it in 1313.
+In 1338, the fortress survived a siege, but the posad was destroyed.
+After new fortresses such as Oreshek and Korela were constructed in the 14th century further to the west of Ladoga, the town's military significance also decreased, and by the end of the 15th century, it had lost all of its importance.
+Ladoga belonged to Vodskaya pyatina of the Novgorod Republic and contained eighty-four homesteads in the 15th century; most of the land belonged to the Russian Orthodox Church.
 The Novgorodians built there a citadel with five towers and several churches.

+From the late 15th century, it was a border town of the centralized Russian state.
+As a result of a shortage of land in Ladoga, the Muscovite authorities were compelled to take measures to ensure that citizens could acquire land.
+The fortress was rebuilt in the 1580s with new towers erected.
+In 1610, during the Time of Troubles, it was captured by Swedish troops but retaken by the Russians in February 1611.
+Negotiations between Russia and Sweden took place in Ladoga in 1616, which led to the conclusion of the Treaty of Stolbovo in 1617 and the end of the Russo-Swedish War of 1610–1617.

 Later history

-After the town of Novaya Ladoga (New Ladoga) was founded in 1704 by Peter the Great, Ladoga became known as Staraya Ladoga and its importance decreased.
+After the town of Novaya Ladoga (New Ladoga) was founded in 1704 by Peter the Great, Ladoga became known as Staraya Ladoga (Old Ladoga) and its importance decreased.
+The town was converted into a prigorod (suburb).
+Since 1764, it has had the status of a village (selo).

 Sights and landmarks

 The heart of Staraya Ladoga is an old fortress where the Ladozhka flows into the Volkhov.
 In earlier times, it was a strategic site because it was the only possible harbor for sea-vessels that could not navigate through the Volkhov River.
 The fortress was rebuilt at the turn of the 15th and 16th centuries.

 In 1703, Peter the Great founded the town of Novaya Ladoga (New Ladoga) closer to the bank of Lake Ladoga.
 The ancient fortress thenceforth declined and came to be known as Staraya Ladoga (Old Ladoga), in order to distinguish it from the new town.
 The reconstruction of one of the towers of Staraya Ladoga's fortress was scheduled to be completed in 2010.